 And in a 2015 study, 31% of doctors describe being subject to rude, dismissive and aggressive communication multiple times each week.

-Even more alarmingly, in a 2009 American College of Physician Executives survey of doctors and nurse, nearly 98% of respondents reported witnessing problematic behavior between doctors and nurses in the past year.
+Finally, in a 2009 American College of Physician Executives survey of doctors and nurse, nearly 98% of respondents reported witnessing problematic behavior between doctors and nurses in the past year.

 Interestingly, while there were comments regarding rude nurses, both doctors and nurses reported that doctors were to blame for a large part of the disruptive, rude behaviors.
-Many of the respondents accused doctors of belittling and patronizing nurses.
+Many respondents accused doctors of belittling and patronizing nurses.

 In what ways do doctors and nurses treat each other rudely?